New Features and Enhancements in Customer Success Cloud January 2026

 Refine Displayed Records with Enhanced Filtering

-To help customer success managers (CSMs) find the right playbook templates faster, we've added a new Filters panel to the template selection section in the Create Playbook window.
+To help customer success managers find the right objective and success plan templates faster, we've added a new Filters panel to the template selection sections in the Create Objective and Create Success Plan windows.
 They can open the Filters panel by clicking

 To support this, we've added:

-- The Playbook Template Filters Panel Fields field to the CS Cloud Filter Settings custom setting.
-Administrators can use it to select the field set that defines the additional fields displayed in the Filters panel in the Create Playbook window.
+- The Objective Template Filters Panel Fields field to the CS Cloud Filter Settings custom setting.
+Administrators can use it to select the field set that defines the additional fields displayed in the Filters panel in the Create Objective window.

-- The Playbook Template Filters Panel Fields field set to the Playbook object.
-Administrators can use it to define the playbook fields to display in the Filters panel in the Create Playbook window.
+- The Objective Template Filters Panel Fields field set to the Objective object.
+Administrators can use it to define the fields to display in the Filters panel in the Create Objective window.

 For more information, see: